-K-6 Cell Phone Policy
+K-4 Cell Phone Policy

-• Students are not allowed to have cell phones on them during the school day.
-If a student brings a cell phone to school, it will be collected during homeroom and returned at the end of the day
+Students are not allowed to have cell phones on them while on campus.
+If a student brings a cell phone to school, it will be collected by staff during homeroom and returned to the student at the end of the school day.